basel-kaffoura/task-manager/README.md

 # Task Manager API

-A simple RESTful API for managing tasks, built with Slim Framework 4 and PostgreSQL, containerized with Docker.
+A simple RESTful API for managing tasks, containerized with Docker.

 ## Project Structure